-NSCI 6110 Graduate Seminar I
+NSCI 6110 (2) Graduate Seminar I

-Graduate students develop skills and strategies for independent research.
-Students may attend scientific seminars at HPU or other venues as appropriate and prepare a writ- ten and oral presentation of their proposed thesis research.
+Graduate students develop skills and strategies independent research.
+Students may attend scientific seminars at HPU or other venues as appropriate and prepare a written and oral presentation of their proposed thesis research.
 Capstone course.

-NSCI 6112 (1) Graduate Seminar I
+Graduate Seminar I